-4.4 Law enforcement officials will be allowed to interview students in school regarding their alleged misbehavior, or the alleged misbehavior of others, outside of the school day only when the interview is to be held in a closed room away from the view of students and adults, and when the law enforcement official receives prior permission from the student’s parent or guardian to conduct the interview.
+4.4 Law enforcement officials will be allowed to interview students in school regarding their alleged behavior, or the alleged behavior of others, outside of the school day only when the interview is to be held in a closed room away from the view of students and adults, and when the law enforcement official receives prior permission from the student’s parent or guardian to conduct the interview.

 4.5 A classroom teacher may never excuse a student at the request of a social service or law enforcement official unless this request has been checked and approved by the appropriate school administrator.